Heidi Klum: Other work

 Klum is an artist, and she had several of her paintings appear in various art magazines in the US.
 On 27 September 2002, she dedicated a sculpture she painted called "Dog with Butterflies" to commemorate the role of rescue dogs in the aftermath of 11 September.
 In 2004, Klum co-authored Heidi Klum's Body of Knowledge with Elle magazine editor Alexandra Postman.
 The book gives Klum's biography as well as her advice on becoming successful.
 Prior to that, Klum had been an occasional guest columnist for the German television network RTL's website.
 She wrote an essay for the German newspaper Die Zeit.

 In November 2006, Klum released her debut single "Wonderland", written for a series of television advertisements for the German retailer Douglas.
 Proceeds were given to a children's charity in her hometown of Bergisch Gladbach.
 She contributed to her husband Seal's 2007 album System, singing the duet "Wedding Day", a song that Seal wrote for their wedding.

+Klum co-hosted the 2026 FIFA World Cup draw at the Kennedy Center in Washington, D.C., in December 2025.